magnusnissel/pumpR/README.md

 ## Using and developing pumpR

-If you would like to use _pumpR_ to visualize your own workout data or as a starting point to develop your own R-based workout reports, check out the [GitHub repository for pumpR](https://github.com/magnusnissel/pumpR) ^[I have decided to include my personal workout logs in this repository to give you some sample data to play with].
+If you would like to use _pumpR_ to visualize your own workout data or as a starting point to develop your own R-based workout reports, check out the [GitHub repository for pumpR](https://github.com/magnusnissel/pumpR).
+I have decided to include my personal workout logs in this repository to give you some sample data to play with.
 I also welcome you to join me in developing _pumpR_.
 The code for _pumpR_ is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-The name is derived from the german slang term for bodybuilder (_Pumper_) ^[I just have to link the silly Rummelsnuff song here: https://www.youtube.com/watch?v=TKBDk6V8s2A], which is related to the term "pump" describing the temporary increase in muscle size right after high-volume workouts.
+The name is derived from the german slang term for bodybuilder (_Pumper_), which is related to the term "pump" describing the temporary increase in muscle size right after high-volume workouts.

+I just have to link the silly Rummelsnuff song here: https://www.youtube.com/watch?v=TKBDk6V8s2A

 __Remember:__ _You will never be as big as your pump_.